- Top Shows Like Silicon Valley You Shouldn’t Miss! - November 30, 2021

-Who’s got the Most Popular Content?Hulu’s “crown jewel” is, without a doubt, The Handmaid’s Tale considered one of the best shows in recent years, but it ran out of source material (the book on which the series is based) after only one season, and now continues with an original plot.
+Hulu’s “crown jewel” is, without a doubt, The Handmaid’s Tale considered one of the best shows in recent years, but it ran out of source material (the book on which the series is based) after only one season, and now continues with an original plot.
 Hulu also has several lesser-known but critically acclaimed shows, such as Shrill, Pen15, and the documentary Fyre Fraud.
 If you don’t have cable, it’s also one of the few places where you can watch the series Killing Eve, one of the critics’ favorites.

 The Almighty Movie Selection

 However, Hulu has significantly stepped up their game with movie titles that put them on the same level as Netflix.
 Not only have they produced their own original films, such as Joshy and The Beatles: Eight Days a Week, they also have many non-original films available.

 Netflix has a larger film library than Hulu, but many of them are more specific.
 Netflix lost many movies because of the birth of new platforms like Disney+.
 That meant, of course, a hard blow for the platform, which now favours Hulu.

 This is probably the closest of all categories in the Hulu vs. Netflix battle, but Netflix wins by a narrow margin.
 However, since Netflix lost the rights to the Disney films in 2019, it could even be considered a draw, or even a slight nod to Hulu.

 Here’s the good news: if you have a smartphone, tablet, streaming device, game console or home computer, you should be able to view Netflix and Hulu without any problems.
 Both services are extremely popular, which means they are compatible with almost every video playback device.
 It’s probably worth checking the compatibility list for each service before you sign up, but unless your hardware is extremely old or of an unknown brand, it’s most likely set up to get everything working perfectly.

 If you’re an audiophile or a home theatre enthusiast, Netflix is the clear winner, although you’ll pay more for high-quality transmissions.
 While Netflix’s basic subscription is only standard definition, their $13 plan offers HD broadcasts, while the $16 subscription has 4K quality.
 Netflix also offers Dolby Atmos support for some of its content, in addition to 7.1 and 5.1 surround sound offerings.

 Both Netflix and Hulu look great and are easy to use, and if you’ve used a phone app, neither will give you much trouble.
 Netflix’s recommendation engine can be a great way to find new titles to watch (although it seems to favor Netflix’s original content), while Hulu’s interface is fast and, if you subscribe to premium channel add-ons like HBO or Showtime, the service brings all your channels together in one package.

 Having an offline option is perfect for those long flights that lack onboard entertainment or for those who do not have a constant WiFi connection.
 Both Hulu and Netflix have this option for iOS and Android operating systems, which is a great advantage for the service.
 Subscribers can download selected movies and TV shows and watch them when they are offline.

-Do we still need Commercials?Probably the most irritating thing about watching TV is the commercial breaks that appear every minute.
+Probably the most irritating thing about watching TV is the commercial breaks that appear every minute.
 People got rid of cable and TV broadcasting for a reason; the last thing they need is to have to sit through Walmart ads with an online broadcast service.
 Netflix is aware that the world of online broadcasting must be different from normal television and therefore has no commercials.
 However, as I mentioned before, with Hulu, you have to pay an additional $4 to get a commercial-free streaming experience.
 Thus, Netflix wins this battle.
 Although it wouldn’t hurt if Netflix announced its own programming.
 In fact, that would give its subscribers a chance to discover the content it has to offer.

 If you can get by with only the internet and Netflix or Hulu, you will likely save money by ditching cable.
 But some households with diverse tastes may find the cable to be cheaper than subscribing to multiple streaming services.